Foodie Fun And So Much More in Traverse City

 Fall is my favorite time of year.
 Road trips can be especially fun as you see all the dazzling leaves putting on their full colorful display during your travels.
-This fall we decided to take a trip up to taste Traverse City food in Michigan.
+This fall we decided to take a trip up to visit Traverse City, Michigan restaurants, and taste some of the delicious food.

 We were recently the guests of the Grand Traverse Resort and Spa.
 We were not financially compensated for our visit or a review.
 All opinions are our own and based on our experiences.

 Those of us who follow the foodie scene know that Traverse City has become one of the Midwest’s top culinary tourism destinations.
-Chef Mario Batali has a summer home in the area and talks about all charm of the area and his favorite local restaurants on social media quite often.
 We made the trip from Chicago to Traverse City in a little more than 4 hours with one stop.
 Your timing will depend on how long and how many times you choose to stop along the way.

 Road Trip Stop